PelagicCreatures/sargasso/README.md

   }

   observableChanged(id, property, value) {
-    // do something with the change
+    // Do something with the change like re-display the element with new values or something.
+		// DON'T make a change to the data here tho or you will have an endless loop on your hands.
   }
 }
 ```

 ### Templates and Rendering
-Complete example of an element that renders on data updates using an ObservableObject and li-html templates.
+Complete example of an element that renders on data updates using an ObservableObject and `li-html` templates.

 | method | description |
 | ------ | ----------- |